Back

 2. Index basis: Only the CPI may be used as the index.

-Requirements for a valid indexation clause
+Requirements for a Valid Index Clause

 2. Reference index CPI: Exclusively the CPI of the FSO.

-Month/YearCPI Value
+Month/YearCPI Level

 Jan.
 2024